-Future road networks are proposed for the WJELUP area which will link it to Jubal Early Drive, Route 37 and Cedar Creek Grade (Route 622).
+Future road networks are proposed for the WJELUP area which will link it to Jubal Early Drive, Route 37, and Cedar Creek Grade.

-The Win-Fred Metropolitan Planning Organization (MPO) 2030 Transportation Plan calls for the extension of Jubal Early Drive to Route 37.
+The Plan and the Win-Fred Metropolitan Planning Organization (MPO) 2040 Metropolitan Transportation Plan calls for the extension of Jubal Early Drive to Route 37.
 It calls for a new diamond interchange at Route 37 and Jubal Early Drive, with a realignment of Merrimans Lane.
+Extensive design work has taken place on the interchange and roadway extensions.
 The extension of Jubal Early Drive and the interchange at Route 37 are critical to addressing regional transportation problems.
 This plan, therefore, incorporates the extension of Jubal Early Drive as an east/west through road and the construction of the interchange at Route 37.
 The extension of Jubal Early Drive through this portion of the UDA is envisioned as an urban divided four lane cross-section that includes landscaped medians as well as pedestrian and bicycle facilities.

 The MPO Plan also calls for Cedar Creek Grade to be widened to a four-lane section from the city limits to Merrimans Lane, with signalized ramps at the intersection of Cedar Creek Grade and Route 37.
-The Frederick County Comprehensive Policy Plan Bicycle Plan also identifies Cedar Creek Grade as a short-term destination route.
-Therefore, this plan incorporates improvements to Cedar Creek Grade, to a four-lane divided highway with a bicycle lane, and improvements to the interchange at Route 37 and Cedar Creek Grade.
+The Frederick County Comprehensive Plan Bicycle Plan also identifies Cedar Creek Grade as a short-term destination route.
+Therefore, this plan incorporates improvements to Cedar Creek Grade, to a four-lane divided major collector road with a bicycle lane or ideally a separate bike path, and improvements to the interchange at Route 37 and Cedar Creek Grade.

 A major collector road, as included in the MPO Plan, is planned to facilitate traffic movement in a north south direction to provide a connection between Jubal Early Drive and Cedar Creek Grade.
-This road is envisioned as an urban divided four lane cross-section that includes landscaped medians as well as pedestrian and bicycle facilities.
+This boulevard style road is envisioned as an urban divided four lane cross-section that includes landscaped medians as well as pedestrian and bicycle facilities.
 The location shown on the plan is general with the precise location of the north-south collector road remaining flexible.

 The development of new road systems, including a new interchange at Route 37, new signalization and improvements to existing road systems are all elements of this plan.
 It will be the responsibility of private property owners and developers to ensure that these improvements are made.
-The financial responsibility will rest primarily with private property owners and developers, although they may be able to demonstrate how a partnership, possibly with the Virginia Department of Transportation (VDOT), the City and/or the County will accomplish the necessary road improvements.
-No rezonings should be approved until the County is certain that the transportation impacts of development will be mitigated.
+The financial responsibility will rest primarily with private property owners and developers, although they may be able to demonstrate how a partnership, possibly with the Virginia Department of Transportation (VDOT), the City and/or the County will accomplish the necessary road improvements as always, the evaluation of rezonings should consider whether the transportation impacts of development will be mitigated.